itk-dev/naevnssekretariatet/docs/LOGGING.md

 * Implement feature
 * Create entity listener and logging logic
-* Add entity listener to entity
+* Add entity listener to entity if not already there

 We keep a folder for entity listeners: